DanielChrobak/Discord-Storage-Server/README.md

 This project implements a secure file storage system using Discord as a backend, with a Flask web interface for user management and file operations.
 Files are encrypted on the server side before being uploaded to Discord, ensuring enhanced data security.
-These additions highlight the server-side encryption feature, providing users with information about the enhanced security measures in place for their uploaded files.

 ## Setup Instructions